If you notice errors in the information listed below, or have updates to submit, please email us the specifics and/or authorization of change.

 Founded: 1890 • Membership: 200 Families

 Tiferet Israel is Texas' oldest and largest traditional synagogue.
 At Tiferet Israel, the goal is to provide a traditional Jewish family environment filled with joy, warmth and togetherness.
-Family is so important to us in leading Tiferet Israel, both spiritually and in song!
 Services: Everyday services are held both morning and evening, Friday night service begins at 6:30 pm and Saturday morning meets at 9 am.
-Torah N-Tefilla-Junior Congregation and Cookie Minyan Services are also available.
+Shabbat Kulanu and Children’s Shabbat Celebration held monthly.
 Activities: Shabbat dinners, youth activities, sisterhood, brotherhood, and events for young couples and families are held throughout the year.
 Educational Programs: Religious and Sunday school from kindergarten through confirmation; Bar/Bat Mitzvah; adult education classes.
 Tiferet Israel is the home of the world’s largest Kosher Chili Cook-Off, held in the spring.

 Irving Havurah, a Community Congregation (Conservative)